Support at Hamilton - Title I information

 These are educational services that supplement students’ education at the private school so that all children have a fair, equal, and significant opportunity to obtain a high-quality education.
 Generally, to qualify for assistance under Title I, a student must reside within the attendance area of a participating public school located in a low-income area and be failing, or at risk of failing, to meet student academic achievement standards.

-- The following non-public schools within the Anoka-Hennepin attendance boundaries qualify and accept Title I funding: Epiphany and St. Stephen's Catholic Schools.
+- The following non-public schools within the Anoka-Hennepin attendance boundaries qualify and accept Title I funding: St. Stephen Catholic Schools and Way of the Shepherd.

 -